chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/new-user-first-steps.md

 title: 'New Users: Quick Start Guide'
 excerpt: >-
-  Welcome to the **New Users: Quick Start Guide**, where we’ll help you configure your Mobohubb account from scratch.
+  Welcome to the **New Users: Quick Start Guide**, where we’ll help you configure your mobohubb account from scratch.
 Once you’ve completed all five steps—**Branding**, **Scan Point**, **Task**, **Form/Checklist**, and **Invite Your Team**—you’ll be ready to manage your deskless workforce effectively.
 deprecated: false